Sinova/Bite.js/README.md

 > Check out the [demo](https://sinova.github.io/Bite.js/#demo) for a usage example.

-Bite.js generates standalone functions from your templates by calling `Bite(<template_string>)`.
+Use Bite.js to compile templates into standalone functions by calling `Bite(<template_string>)`.
 The template string can come from any source, such as a file, ajax call, string literal, or user input.

-The resulting function can then be called with a data contex which will render the template with the data as the current **scope**.
-Within the template, the current **scope** is always accessible via the `$` variable.
+The functions can then be called with a data contex with which to evaluate the template.
+The result is an HTML string.
+Within the template, the current context, or **scope**, is always accessible via the `$` variable.
 For instance, if your data looks like `{name : 'Sam'}`, your template can access that variable with `$.name` and can perform actions on it such as interpolation.

 Template functions can be stored by calling their `toString()` method and saving the resulting string however you wish (file, DB, etc).
 If you're using Webpack, you can use the [bite-templates-loader](https://github.com/Sinova/bite-templates-loader) package to automatically precompile your templates before sending them to the client.